Bioflora/FestucaEpichloeComparativeStudy/README.md

 │   │   │   ├── UFBoot_values_ITS.xlsx         # UltraFast bootstrap values for each node in the ITS phylogenetic tree.
 Input script2.Rmd.
 │   │   │   ├── UFBoot_values_tefA.xlsx        # UltraFast bootstrap values for each node in the tefA phylogenetic tree.
 Input script2.Rmd.
 │   │   │   ├── UFBoot_values_tubB.xlsx        # UltraFast bootstrap values for each node in the tubB phylogenetic tree.
 Input script2.Rmd.
-│   │   │   └── UFBoot_and_scfl_values_MLtree  # UltraFast bootstrap and SCFL values for each node in the ML phylogeentic tree.
+│   │   │   └── UFBootscfl_values_MLtree.xslx  # UltraFast bootstrap and SCFL values for each node in the ML phylogeentic tree.
 Input script2.Rmd.
 │   │   │
 │   │   ├── culture_growth_dataset.csv         # Dataset for culture growth rate analysis (used in script1.Rmd).
 │   │   │                                      This file is semicolon-delimited and uses a comma as the decimal separator.